 This type of life insurance also typically includes some provisions in case someone else needs financial assistance related to handling funeral arrangements such as free-riders who do not need financial help but are willing to pledge money should anyone require it later down the line due to their connection with them – even if they don’t know about it beforehand!

-Why does it make sense to buy a whole life policy instead of term insurance
+Why does it make sense to buy a whole life policy instead of term insurance for a senior over 80

 A simplified issue is a no medical exam life insurance policy.
 Traditional policies require an underwriting process, which includes a necessary and often expensive medical examination.